-He broke into television work doing Atlanta Public TV programs for variety of American heritage, historical, military, veterans and Intel topics and organizations since 2000.
+He broke into television work doing Atlanta Public TV programs for a variety of American heritage, historical, military, veterans, and Intel topics and organizations since 2000.

 He is working to find time now to database his extensive video archive of Americana and interviews filmed during his public tv days so individual topic segments can be keyword searched to quickly use in future multi-media projects, so the material can be available in perpetuity.

 Jim's work includes research, field trips, Heritage TV Legacy archiving & more.
 Thanks for helping.
 Click to donate >>

 Jim hails from an old military family dating back to the American Revolution.
 Dozens of Confederate ancestors fought for the South, uncles fought in WWII and Korea and his father was a WWII fighter pilot.
 Vietnam found several uncles serving, a cousin, and his brother Wendell as a young US Army Ranger officer, whom Agent Orange claimed in 2005.

-His mother was a WWII widow at 16, her first husband killed on the SS Paul Hamilton with over 500 troops and 7000 tons of explosives aboard when it was torpedoed off the coast of Algiers, April 20, 1944.
-She is buried a 100 yards from her Army Ranger Col. son (Agent Orange) in Arlington National Cemetery as a Gold Star wife and Gold Star Mother in his empty memorial grave.
+His mother was a WWII widow at 16, her first husband was killed on the SS Paul Hamilton with over 500 troops and 6000 tons of explosives aboard when it was aerially torpedoed off the coast of Algiers, on April 20, 1944.
+She is buried 100 yards from her Army Ranger Col. son (Agent Orange) in Arlington National Cemetery, as a Gold Star wife and Gold Star Mother.